pixelmatix/SmartMatrix/README.md

 # SmartMatrix Library for Teensy 3, Teensy 4, and ESP32

-The **teensy4** branch of the SmartMatrix Library is currently the most up-to-date version of the library, and will eventually be released as SmartMatrix Library 4.0.
-It is built on the **teensylc** branch and has support for Teensy 4.1, Teensy 4.0, Teensy 3.6, Teensy 3.5, Teensy 3.2/3.1, Teensy 3.0, as well as experimental support for ESP32.
+SmartMatrix Library 4 has support for Teensy 4.1, Teensy 4.0, Teensy 3.6, Teensy 3.5, Teensy 3.2/3.1, Teensy 3.0, as well as experimental support for ESP32.

 Compared to SmartMatrix Library 3.x, this branch has extensive refactoring of the Calculation and Refresh classes that allowed the library to be extended to more platforms, and to support HUB75 panels with non-standard mapping.